alpha-yadav/DSA/readme.md

 Remember to handle edge cases like empty trees, one node being an ancestor of the other, or nodes not being present in the tree.
 Always consider the specifics of your problem (tree structure, query frequency, space constraints) when choosing the most suitable algorithm.

+#  Graph
+Please provide me with the data or equation I need to graph.
+I need information like:

+* **A set of points (x, y):**  For example, (1, 2), (3, 4), (5, 6).
+* **An equation:** For example, y = x² + 2, or y = sin(x).
+* **A description of the type of graph:**  For example, "a bar chart showing sales per month," or "a scatter plot of height versus weight."

+Once you give me the data, I can help you graph it.
+I can't create a visual graph directly, but I can give you the coordinates to plot, or describe the shape of the graph.